theodo/ticket-dependency-graph/README.md

 ## Usage

 - Authorize the application to bind with your Trello account
-- Choosing a column will fetch all the cards from that colummn
+- Choosing a column will fetch all the cards from that column
 - Drag and drop a card on another to mark a dependency (or use form below the graph)
 - You can also use the form below the graph to add a dependency between two tickets based on their id
 - The dependency will be stored in the checklist "Dependencies" of the Trello card